- Agentic AI vs generative AI—what purposes they serve, and how to combine these two technologies.

 You’ve probably seen:

-With 800 million weekly active users, ChatGPT is one of the most popular generative AI platforms and examples of this technology.
+With 900 million weekly active users, ChatGPT is one of the most popular generative AI platforms and examples of this technology (TechCrunch Media, 2026).
 But ChatGPT is only one of many new tools entering the market.
-In fact, the generative AI market is projected to reach USD 400 billion by 2031.
+In fact, the generative AI market is projected to reach $86.70bn in 2026 (Statista, 2026).

-Generative AI is best known for its ability to produce text, images, music, and videos, helping with tasks like writing articles, designing graphics, or generating marketing material.
-It takes only a prompt from a user to generate a completely new piece of content.
+With generative AI, it takes only a prompt to generate a completely new piece of content.
 For example, you might prompt generative AI to create a polite email to a coworker.

-So what are the differences between agentic AI vs. generative AI?
+What is the difference between agentic AI vs generative AI?

-When it comes to generative AI vs. agentic AI, their main difference lies in autonomy.
+The main difference between generative AI vs agentic AI lies in autonomy.
 Agentic AI can act independently, make decisions, and pursue goals with minimal human input, while generative AI requires prompts or instructions from a person or system to produce output.
 Many people assume that platforms like ChatGPT or Claude are agentic AI.
 However, most of their current capabilities fall under generative AI.

 To get a better idea, let’s compare the two side by side.